gethub7786/ecommerce/README.md

 ## Automation Tool

 `automation_tool` provides a console interface for managing supplier credentials and scheduling inventory updates.
+Each supplier module contains logic to retrieve inventory using the stored credentials:

+* **Keystone** - contacts the SOAP web service with the provided account and security key.
+* **CWR** - downloads the CSV feed and optionally merges a SKU mapping.
+* **Seawide** - connects to the FTP server and retrieves the latest inventory file.

 The tool works without external dependencies and stores configuration locally.

 ### Running